When It Comes To Russia, So Far Donald Trump Mostly Stands Alone

 "What bothers me is that President-elect Trump seems to get the Chinese for what they are; the Iranian agreement is bad, he understands that; he understands the threat we face from ISIL; and he understands we can't let the North Koreans build a ICBM [intercontinental ballistic missile] to attack our homeland," Graham said.
 "When it comes to Russia, he seems to have a blind spot.
 And I'm completely perplexed, because the Russians are undermining democracy throughout the entire world; they're taking land owned by others by force; they did hack into our political system; they're doing it to other political systems, and they need to pay a price."

 Vice President-elect Mike Pence seemed to reinforce Trump's effort to undermine confidence in the intelligence community.
-During a press briefing with House Speaker Paul Ryan Wednesday, Pence referenced Trump's upcoming briefing with the intelligence community.
+During a press briefing with House Speaker Paul Ryan on Wednesday, Pence referenced Trump's upcoming briefing with the intelligence community.
 "We'll be looking at the facts and the information," Pence said.
 "But I think, given some of the intelligence failures of recent years, the president-elect has made it clear to the American people that he's skeptical about conclusions from the bureaucracy, and I think the American people hear him loud and clear."

 But Trump has gone beyond skepticism.
-He has sided openly with Wikileaks' Julian Assange, a fugitive from justice and someone most Republicans consider an enemy of the state.
+He has sided openly with WikiLeaks' Julian Assange, a fugitive from justice and someone most Republicans consider an enemy of the state.

 Ryan, the highest ranking Republican on Capitol Hill, told conservative radio host Hugh Hewitt that he didn't share Trump's approval of Assange.